buddhist-uni/buddhist-uni.github.io/_courses/ethics.md

 - From the perspective of the Buddhist path, what is so blameworthy about "stopping to smell the roses?"

 {% include content_blurb.html category="canon" slug="mn41" %}
-- People often acuse Theravāda Buddhism of focusing only on strict, negative ethics, but I find it helpful to know what not to do.
+- People often accuse Theravāda Buddhism of focusing only on strict, negative ethics, but I find it helpful to know what not to do.

 {% include content_blurb.html category="essays" slug="ten-wholesome-actions_suchart" %}
-- But this reputation isn't wholely deserved, as Ajahn Suchart points out here that there are a number of good things Theravāda Buddhism encourages.
+- But this reputation isn't wholly deserved, as Ajahn Suchart points out here that there are a number of good things Theravāda Buddhism encourages.
 {% include content_blurb.html category="canon" slug="an10.69" %}
 - While these guidelines were delivered to the monastic community, they serve even laypeople with a high bar to strive for in terms of "right speech."
 - **Homework** How might you turn a "low" conversation into a "high" conversation?